Dermatitis Relief For Dog: Tips Every Owner Should Know

 Can I use human creams or shampoos on dogs with dermatitis?

-No. Human products can irritate canine skin or worsen inflammation.
-Always use vet-recommended shampoos and topical treatments formulated for dogs.
-I learned this the hard way with Rumi, one scented human cream caused a flare-up that lasted days.
+Not at all.
+Human goods can cause a dog’s skin to itch or worsen inflammation.
+Always use the shampoos and other skin treatments your vet recommends.
+With Rumi, I learned this the hard way when one scented human cream set off a flare-up that lasted for days.